nfdi4objects/n4o-graph-importer/README.md

 #### PUT /collection/

-Register a list of collections.
-This is only allowed if the current list is empty.
+Replace the list of collections by unregistering all and registering a new list of collections.

 #### POST /collection/